greuet/qmk_firmware/keyboards/handwired/typemechtrix/readme.md

 A 60% orthogonal handwired mechanical keyboard inspired by the Typematrix.

-The aim was to use Emacs and Awesome Window Manager easily, so that a Ctrl key is accessible with the left thumb (right thumb in the layer activated with Fn2) and the spacebar becomes Super (Windows key) when pressed.
+The aim was to use Emacs easily, so that a Ctrl key is accessible with the left thumb (right thumb in the layer activated with Fn2).